trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 #### 2.4.1.
 Cluster maintenance:
 1. Login to the ceph-mon node.
 2. Authorize as a root: `sudo -i`
-3. Execute: `ceph osd set noout` - This prevents osds nodes from being out of the cluster.
+3. Execute: `ceph osd set noout` to prevent osds nodes from being out of the cluster.
 4. Execute command: `systemctl stop ceph.target` first on all osds nodes, then on all mons nodes.

 #### 2.4.2.
 Cluster start procedure: